 From snowy mountains to beautiful coastline of islands and reefs.
 Experience all this in one day due to the short distance from mountains to coast.

-Ona Island and Lighthouse, The Atlantic Road and Midsundtrappene are attractions facing the Atlantic Ocean.
 Trollstigen, The Troll Wall, Romsdalseggen, Rampestreken and Litlefjellet are great places to visit in the inner part of the Romsdalsfjord, where the fjord meets the spectacular and alpine Romsdal mountains.

 Travel green to Åndalsnes with Rauma Railway, a wild, beautiful and unique experience regardless of season.
 From Åndalsnes Railway Station, you can walk straight from the train and over to the Romsdal Gondola that takes you up to the city-mountain Mt Nesaksla and Eggen Restaurant.
-From there you have a fantastic view towards Isfjorden, down to the Romsdalsfjord and up towards the Romsdalen Valley which you have just experienced from the train ride along the Rauma Railway.

-Travel green with Rauma Railway to Oslo from the Romsdalsfjord
+Travel green with Rauma Railway to and from Åndalsnes

-The Rauma Railway between Dombås and Åndalsnes is voted as Europe´s most scenic Rail Journey by Lonely Planet.
 Take the train to the end-station Åndalsnes at one of Norways most spectacular railways.
 Tom Cruise used the Rauma Railway when filming Mission Impossible 7.

-Åndalsnes – the “Hub” in the Romsdalsfjord
+Åndalsnes – the “Hub” by the Romsdalsfjord

 -Then he told him about Åndalsnes, a tiny settlement up in Romsdalen Valley, surrounded by high mountains which were so beautiful that his mother had always said that that was where God had started when He was creating the world, and that He had spent so long on Romsdalen that the rest of the world had to be done post-haste to be finished by Sunday.
 Jo Nesbø, The Bat